OxWearables/wearable-teaching/_posts/2022-11-25-practical-2-data-annotation.md

 In this practical, you will learn how to process and annotate the camera data you have been collecting over the past few hours.

 # 0. Oxford wearable browser
 Start by installing the Oxford wearable camera browser to your home folder.
 You can find more details about the camera browser on [GitHub](https://github.com/activityMonitoring/oxford-wearable-camera-browser).
-In essence, it is a GUI which allows researchers to annotate camera logger data.
+In essence, it is a graphical user interface that allows researchers to annotate camera logger data.
 Note, this browser is currently in the process of being updated, so do not be surprised if there are dependency warnings in this legacy version.

-You want to make sure you have node.js installed on your iMac:
+Start by installing node.js on your iMac:
 ```shell
 $ brew install node
 ```